Updated November 20, 2022

 Readers sometimes ask us what exactly to include in meeting minutes.
-This is our best understanding of the content according to our experience and Robert’s Rules of Order, Newly Revised, 11th edition (pages 468-476).
+This is our best understanding of the content according to our experience and Robert’s Rules of Order, Newly Revised, 12th edition.

 - The name of the body that is meeting and the type of meeting (regular, special, annual, continued, study session, “Committee of the Whole,” executive, closed, etc.)

 - The date and place of the meeting and when the meeting begins.

 - For a small board, the members of the body who are present, and the names of staff and guests who are present.